About

 About the uPRDatabase Project

-The Undergraduate Programme Review Database (uPRDatabase) project is supported by the Teaching Development and Language Enhancement Grant (TDLEG), which aims to promote the adoption of innovative teaching approaches and improve the T&L quality at CUHK.
+The Undergraduate Programme Review Database (uPRDatabase) project is supported by the Teaching Development and Language Enhancement Grant (TDLEG), which aims to promote innovative teaching approaches and enhance the quality of teaching and learning at the Chinese University of Hong Kong (CUHK).

 About the uPRDatabase Project